YoungXu06/graduation-project/README.md

 # graduation-project :book:
-This rep is for my master graduation research project — "Salient object detection and segmentation based on  CNN learned  visual BU and TD attention cues in mobile scene".
+This rep is for my master graduation research project — "Mobile salient object detection and segmentation based on  CNN learned  BU and TD visual attention cues".